 Because Hana Mandlikova was known as a serve and volley player people sometimes forget what a great clay court player she was.
 Of course she grew up on red clay in the former Czechoslovakia so it’s not a surprise that she knew her way around a dusty red clay court.

-er to becoming the first top ranked junior girl player.
+Hana’s first big wins as a professional tennis player were mostly on clay.
+She won the Italian and French junior titles in 1978 on her to becoming the first top ranked junior girl player.
 The first two tournaments titles that she won as a pro came on clay courts in Milan and Madrid that same year.
 In 1979 she would also capture the Austrian Open played in Kitzbuhel.

-g played on slow red clay.
+Many Fed Cup tournaments involving Hana were also played on clay.
+Hana led Czechoslovakia to titles in 1983 in Zurich and in 1984 at Sao Paulo each being played on slow red clay.
 Her three set win over that year’s Wimbledon runner up and former French Open runner up Andrea Jaeger in Zurich was her brightest moment of the season and one of her biggest clay court victories.

 But the French Open was where Hana’s clay court prowess frequently was put on display.
 She finished with a 39-11 mark aris as Paris was the grand slam event that she most frequently played.
 From 1980 through 1986 Hana only failed to make her seeding once in 1985 losing in the quarterfinals.
-Winning the 1981 French title is surely one of the
+Winning the 1981 French title is surely one of the cornerstones of her career and a testament to her all court game.

 On the eve of this year’s French Open, and in looking back at Hana’s French Open history, I decided that I would pick the five wins that I thought were her biggest at this event.
 There are surely other wins that could be considered as this is purely subjective.